psoloway/puppetlabs-tomcat/README.md

 #####`port`

-*Required, unless `connector_ensure` is set to 'false'.* Sets a TCP port to create a server socket on.
+*Required unless `connector_ensure` is set to 'false'.* Sets a TCP port to create a server socket on.
 Maps to the [port XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).
+Valid options: a string.

 #####`protocol`

 Specifies a protocol to use for handling incoming traffic.
 Maps to the [protocol XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).
+Valid options: a string.
+Default: $name.

 #####`parent_service`

-*Optional.* Specifies which Service element the Connector should nest under.
+Specifies which Service element the Connector should nest under.
+Valid options: a string containing the name attribute of the Service.
 Default: 'Catalina'.

 #####`additional_attributes`

-*Optional.* Specifies any further attributes to add to the Connector.
+Specifies any further attributes to add to the Connector.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: {}.

 #####`attributes_to_remove`

-*Optional.* Specifies any attributes to remove from the Connector.
+Specifies any attributes to remove from the Connector.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: [].

 ####tomcat::config::server::context

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation to manage.
+Valid options: a string containing an absolute path.
+Default: $::tomcat/catalina_home.

 #####`context_ensure`